keli95566/VAMCozmo/MRCozmoQuest2/unity_setup.md

     e.g: * draw & drive
          * more dynamics and robust path following algorithm based on forward kinematics.
     Note: code for robot lift control & image streaming already

+## Build Trouble-Shooting

+1. When building for Windows Universal Platform, the original TCP-Connection package does not directly support it.
+Follow [this github issue](https://github.com/Unity-Technologies/Unity-Robotics-Hub/issues/215) to enable build for the Windows universal platform.